Nu Finish Car Polish

 Getting Professional Results

-Despite the over-abundance of great reviews of the Nu Finish car polish, what the reviews or labeling don't tell you is how to take your car paint to the next level prior to using the Nu Finish polish.
+What you will never find among the countless positive reviews of Nu Finish car polish is how to take your car paint to the next level prior to using any of the Nu Finish products.

 clay bar car before nu finish car polish

 And that is where the clay bar comes in.
-Prior to any waxing or polishing of your cars paint, you need to prepare the surface by removing the air borne contaminants that will collect and begin to etch into your car paint.
+Prior to any waxing or polishing of your cars paint, you need to prepare the surface by removing the air borne contaminants that will collect and bond to your car paint.

 Steps to Proper Surface Car Care: